 Are you beginning to see a pattern here?
 There are dozens more just like these but I think you’re all getting the point that wherever “to pneuma to ahion” is read in the Greek there is no misunderstanding.
 Okay now so let’s move on-

 Remember that the Greek word “hagion” mean holy, sanctified, set apart for God (or of) God.
 “Pneuma” means wind, breath; it’s a current of air regardless of the source.
 Let’s not read more into scripture than what is really there.
+It is simply THE BREATH OF GOD, HIS ESSENCE, A GIFT.

-VERE: Romans 8:26.
 Does the Holy Spirit have intelligence and a will because he helps our infirmities?
 The NIV reads, “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us….”

 The KJV reads, “Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us…”